jingkaifuel/graphql-poc/README.md

 # Sample GraphQL server

-This server includes Authorisation and Authentication via JWT
+This server includes Authorisation and Authentication via JWT and uses MongoDB as the data source

 <!-- GETTING STARTED -->